Isaac Norris (statesman): Scholar

 Norris was an excellent French, Latin, and Hebrew scholar, collected a valuable library, and was active in educational and benevolent enterprises.
 He served as a trustee of the College and Academy of Philadelphia, now the University of Pennsylvania from 1751 until his resignation in 1755.

-Daughter
+Personal life

+Well established after inheriting money and property from his father in 1739, Norris married Sarah Logan, the eldest daughter of James Logan.
+Logan was a former mayor of Philadelphia and former governor of the Province of Pennsylvania, and one of the wealthiest men in the English Colonies.

+In 1742, the Norrises moved from Philadelphia to Fairhill, their family estate, in the present-day Northern Liberties section of Philadelphia.

-Norris's daughter was Mary Norris Dickinson, who married John Dickinson.
+Norris' daughter was Mary Norris Dickinson, who married John Dickinson.